 Mistake #2: Using separate picking motions for each individual string.

-Make sure your sweep picking motion is all one big movement across the strings.
-Picking individual strings with separate pick strokes makes playing clean arpeggios at fast speeds nearly impossible.
+Make sure you have a fast sweep picking motion as one big movement across the strings.
+Picking individual strings with separate pick strokes makes playing clean sweep picking arpeggio licks at fast speeds nearly impossible.

 Mistake #3: Noise is coming from unplayed strings or missed notes.

-Knowing how to mute effectively is critical for clean sweep picking.
+Knowing how to mute effectively is critical for clean and fast sweep picking arpeggio licks.